abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 Twinkle, twinkle, little star,
 	How I wonder what you are

-2. Python Version Checker

-Write a program to find out what version of Python you are using.
+2. Write a program to find out what version of Python you are using.

-3. Current DateTime Display

-Write a program to display the current date and time.
+3. Write a program to display the current date and time.

 Sample Output :